Fullbrook Associates Limited Data Privacy Notice

 FK8 2DZ

 We would expect that any complaint can best be dealt with by contacting us in the first instance, and we will take complaints made to us seriously.
-Further information can be sought from out Managing Director re our complaints policy.
+Further information can be sought from our Head of Legal re our complaints policy.
 However, if you wish to complain about our use of your personal data, and do not wish to contact us first, you also have the right to complain directly to the supervisory authority at ico.org.uk.

 Where we might collect your personal data from